When we speak of the unity of the Bible, we mean two things:

 “God revealed his hidden design to us, which is according to his goodwill and the plan that he intended to accomplish through his Son.
 This is what God planned for the climax of all times: to bring all things together in Christ, the things in heaven along with the things on earth.
 We have also received an inheritance in Christ.
 We were destined by the plan of God, who accomplishes everything according to his design” (Eph 1:9‒11).

-The Bible’s main theme reveals the God’s plan to save sinful humanity through Jesus our savior.
+The Bible’s main theme reveals God’s creation of the world, his plan to save sinful humanity, and to renew all creation through Jesus our savior.

 When Christ was challenged by some religious leaders, he said, “If you believed Moses, you would believe me, for Moses wrote about me” (John 5:46).